Skip to Main Content

 • Marine-certified camera and lighting crews

-• Boat operators and maritime transport coordination
+• Boat operators and maritime transport planning

 • Specialized insurance and liability considerations

-• Equipment transportation and waterproofing protocols
+• Gear transport and waterproofing protocols

 Specialized Crew Requirements